Definition Guide Irish law and best practice

 Is Asbestos Awareness Training a legal requirement in Ireland?

 Yes.
-Under the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006 and 2010 (SI 386/2006, SI 589/2010) , employers must provide appropriate Asbestos Awareness Training to any employee who may serve as a Asbestos Awareness.
-Anyone leading an evacuation must be authorised in writing under the SHWWA (Exposure to Asbestos) Regulations 2006 (SI 386/2006).
-HSA inspectors can issue Improvement Notices, Prohibition Notices or prosecute for failure to train.
+Under the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006 (SI 386/2006), the 2010 amendment (SI 589/2010), the SHWWA 2005 and Regulation 10 of CAR 2006, every Irish employer must provide accredited Asbestos Awareness Training to any worker whose role could disturb ACMs.
+HSA inspectors can issue Improvement Notices, Prohibition Notices or prosecute employers and directors personally for failure to train.

 Certificate 10

-How long does a Asbestos Awareness Certificate last in Ireland?
+How long is an Asbestos Awareness Certificate valid in Ireland?

 Refresher 11